 Capacities to understand and implement MSD need to be built both at the level of the implementing teams but also at the level of the SCO.
 In many countries, MSD capacities are not available locally.
 SDC can look for the capacities internationally by seeking for an international implementer or an international backstopper for local implementers.
 Even internationally, however, capacity to implement MSD projects is limited.
-Hence, SDC and its implementing partners need to invest in building MSD capacities.
+Hence, SDC and its implementing partners need to invest in building MSD capacities, which needs to be reflected also in projects' budgets.